-Freddie Mercury was the heart, the soul, the very essence of showmanship.
+Freddie Mercury was the heart, the soul, the essence of showmanship.
 The lead vocalist and lyricist of Queen had one of the most incredible unique singing voices ever.
-And his singing talent was matched, step for step, by his onstage flamboyance.
+And his singing talent was matched, step for step, by his onstage charisma.

 Over the years and across different musical styles, some singers have managed to achieve a magical blend of voice and onstage presence that places them in the pantheon of music.
 Frank Sinatra, Elvis Presley, Mick Jagger, Aretha Franklin, Luciano Pavarotti, Michael Jackson and Madonna come to mind.
 There are others, and Freddie Mercury has his place among them.

 Have a look at this terrific six-minute clip from Queen’s epic 1986 concert at Wembley Stadium.
 This version of Under Pressure is my all-time favourite.
 And the two-minute set-up by Freddie?
 Pure Mercury magic from start to finish.

 Here are six public speaking lessons that we can glean from his performance:

 Freddie always had plenty of water on hand.
 Should you, because you never know when dry mouth will strike.

 Be sure that the water is flat.
 The bubbles in fizzy water have a nasty habit of coming back up at inopportune times.
 Also be sure that the water is room temperature; cold water constricts the vocal chords—ask any singer.
 (Oh, and if you decide to throw water at your audience like Freddie did, be sure that the people will enjoy it.)

 2. Engage your audience

 Mercury’s two-minute riff with the audience at the start of the clip was incredible.
 He had over 70,000 people hanging (and singing) on his every word.